Three Friends of Winter: Outside China

 The Three Friends are known as (松竹梅, shōchikubai) in Japan.
 They are particularly associated with the start of the Lunar New Year, appearing on greeting cards and as a design stamped into seasonal sweets.
 They are sometimes also used as a three-tier ranking system; in this context, the pine (松, matsu) is usually the highest rank, followed by the bamboo (竹, take) as the middle rank, and the plum (梅, ume) as the lowest.

-In a Korean poem by Kim Yugi (1580–1658), the three friends are brought together in order to underline the paradoxical contrast:
+In a Korean sijo poem by Kim Yu-gi (a famous singer at the court of Sukjong of Joseon, two of the friends are brought together in order to underline the paradoxical contrast with "peach and plum of springtime", a reference to young ladies from the Chang Hen Ge:

 Peach and plum of springtime, don't flaunt your pretty blossoms;

 Consider rather the old pine and green bamboo at year's end.

 What can change these noble stems and their flourishing evergreen?